MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/focused-view.md

 [!INCLUDE[cc-early-access](../includes/cc-early-access.md)]

-The focused view allows you to view and manage records with their associated activities on one page, making it more efficient for you to stay focused on your tasks and by reducing the need to navigate between multiple screens.
-Also allows for better organization and prioritization of tasks.
+The focused view allows you to view and manage records with their associated activities on one page.
+This view makes it more efficient for you to stay focused on your tasks and reduces the need to navigate between multiple screens.
+It, also allows for better organization and prioritization of tasks.

 >[!NOTE]
 >- The focused view is similar to the Sales accelerator workspace view.
 More information: [Prioritize your sales pipeline through the work list](prioritize-sales-pipeline-through-work-list.md)
->- When the Sales accelerator feature is enabled and any card customization is done, the work items are displayed according to the customization.
+>- You can't customize the work items in the focused view.
+However, if card customization is done in Sales accelerator, the work items are displayed according to the customization.
 More information: [Customize work items](customize-work-list-card.md#customize-work-items)

 >[!IMPORTANT]
 >Currently, focused view is available for Account, Contact, Lead, and Opportunity entities.